Requirements for the Ph.D. program in Religion are as follows:

 The exam structure, then, breaks down as follows:

-The Qualifying Exams committee (composed of the Graduate Advisor and other appropriate members of the faculty) will review the exams within a reasonable period of time.
+The Comprehensive Exams committee (composed of the Graduate Advisor and other appropriate members of the faculty) will review the exams within a reasonable period of time.
 Marked exams are returned and an oral interview (1-2 hours) is scheduled.
 During this interview the student responds to questions related to the written examinations.
 If there are deficiencies in the written exams that are not addressed adequately by the student during the oral interview, the Qualifying Exam committee can require the student to write a short essay (15-20 pages) addressing the deficient areas.
 The exams are given over a common two week period during the spring and fall semesters of each year.
-After successfully completing the Qualifying Exams, the graduate student automatically enters Ph.D. candidacy.
+After successfully completing the Comprehensive Exams, the graduate student automatically enters Ph.D. candidacy.
 He or she is also awarded an M.A. at this point.

 After a discussion with the dissertation committee members open to the entire faculty, the committee will render a decision of "approval and proceed," "approval pending revisions," or "disapproval."
 If the latter decision is reached, the proposal may be rewritten or a new proposal advanced.
 The final version (with any requisite revisions) will be submitted to the Department Coordinator for filing and departmental access (all approved proposals must remain accessible to other graduate students to use for assistance in composing their own proposals).